bgh304/somebutton/README.md

 ### Installing

-Create a folder named 'somebutton' in Wordpress' 'plugins' folder, and download the into somebutton folder.
+Clone the files into Wordpress' 'plugins' folder.

 ### Executing program